Don't ask, don't tell: Debate

-In February 2006, a University of California Blue Ribbon Commission that included Lawrence Korb, a former assistant defense secretary during the Reagan administration, William Perry, Secretary of Defense in the Clinton administration, and professors from the United States Military Academy released their assessment of the GAO's analysis of the cost of DADT released a year earlier.
+In February 2006, a University of California Blue Ribbon Commission that included Lawrence Korb, a former assistant defense secretary during Ronald Reagan's presidency, William J. Perry, Secretary of Defense from Bill Clinton's presidency, and professors from the United States Military Academy released their assessment of the GAO's analysis of the cost of DADT released a year earlier.
 The commission report stated that the GAO did not take into account the value the military lost from the departures.
 They said that that total cost was closer to $363 million, including $14.3 million for "separation travel" following a service member's discharge, $17.8 million for training officers, $252.4 million for training enlistees, and $79.3 million in recruiting costs.

 In 2006, Soulforce, a national LGBT rights organization, organized its Right to Serve Campaign, in which gay men and lesbians in several cities attempted to enlist in the Armed Forces or National Guard.
 Donnelly of the Center for Military Readiness stated in September: "I think the people involved here do not have the best interests of the military at heart.
 They never have.
 They are promoting an agenda to normalize homosexuality in America using the military as a battering ram to promote that broader agenda."
 She said that "pro-homosexual activists ... are creating media events all over the country and even internationally."

 In 2006, a speaking tour of gay former service members, organized by SLDN, Log Cabin Republicans, and Meehan, visited 18 colleges and universities.
 Patrick Guerriero, executive director of Log Cabin, thought the repeal movement was gaining "new traction" but "Ultimately", said, "we think it's going to take a Republican with strong military credentials to make a shift in the policy."
 Elaine Donnelly called such efforts "a big P.R. campaign" and said that "The law is there to protect good order and discipline in the military, and it's not going to change."

 In December 2006, Zogby International released the results of a poll of military personnel conducted in October 2006 that found that 26% favored allowing gays and lesbians to serve openly in the military, 37% were opposed, while 37% expressed no preference or were unsure.
 Of respondents who had experience with gay people in their unit, 6% said their presence had a positive impact on their personal morale, 66% said no impact, and 28% said negative impact.
 Regarding overall unit morale, 3% said positive impact, 64% no impact, and 27% negative impact.